 Often, in the Construction industry, disputes arise as to contract interpretation.
-Whenever possible Barker Law Group attorneys attempt to find quick, practical solutions that allow construction to continue.
-However when a accommodations can not be reached Barker Law Group litigators support and advance the rights of their construction clients through the litigation process.
+Whenever possible Mr. Barnier attempts to find quick, practical solutions that allow construction to continue.
+However when a accommodations can not be reached Mr. Barnier is available to advances the rights of his construction clients through the litigation process.

 Mr. Barnier has significant experience defending contractors and other companies within the construction industry on construction defect claims.
 This experience has come in both the insurance context and in situations in which insurance not available.
 The firm’s attorneys also have substantial experience enforcing their client’s rights to insurance coverage for construction-related claims.